Whether you need a cleaning, x-rays, or a filling, Sleep Dentistry Defined is the perfect place to start for every day dental care.

 Emergency Dental Care

 We understand that some dental issues can’t wait, so we’ll do our best to see you quickly – often the same day you call – and get you the care you need.
 Tooth and mouth pain can start from a variety of factors.
 Some of these include large cavities, nerve infections, and abscesses.
 The pain can often start small, and then come and go with hot and cold drinks and food.
 Often it will slowly build up for a month or more, and then it will finally peak.
-If you’re experiencing these symptoms, please call immediately so that we can help!
+If you’re experiencing these symptoms, please call our emergency dentist immediately so that we can help!
 If this is a life-threatening emergency, please call 911.

 Ready to Rejuvenate Your Smile?
 Contact Us Today!